OUR Children’s Safety

 Who hasn’t heard the stories, especially when they make the national news?
 Allegations of sexual abuse at a state school for the deaf or even in a neighborhood school make our stomachs knot with anxiety.
 It is a terrible reality that children with special needs are three times more likely to be a victim of child abuse or neglect, and when communication is a challenge, it makes this risk all the more horrifying.
 Would you know what to do if you suspected your own child or a child you know was the victim of child abuse or neglect?

 Observing, Understanding, and Responding to Child Abuse and Neglect for children who are deaf and hard of hearing are the main areas of focus for a project being jointly undertaken by Dr. Harold Johnson at Michigan State University and Hands & Voices, as we continue our efforts to increase parent and professional education in keeping our children safe from child abuse and neglect.
 We are challenging one another to spread the word about this important topic.
-Parent Guides from CO Hands & Voices Guide By Your Side are participating in a pilot project, keeping logs of the questions that arise, and sharing thoughts as they learn more about this topic.
+What started with Parent Guides from the Colorado Chapter in a pilot project has grown into an established safety project with the whole network.

 There’s a lot more that we can be doing beyond wringing our hands in frustration.
 Below are resources that will be useful to parents in developing skills that will prepare us to share effectively with our own children.
 But don’t just stop at your own child or student, here are some things that you can do to help others be prepared: